 - In addition, there will significant bench work to polish out the surface to a smooth 32 RMS finish; that’s overhead labor which is much more expensive than a machine running.

-- The two threads on the front and back sides creates two unnecessary operations.
+- The two threads on the front and back sides create two unnecessary operations.
 The part will have to be flipped for both sides.

 - It also causes problems for holding the part.
 We have to hold the part at the base, which means the neck is going to flex while it machines, so it’s slow going.